 - See also: jvm-vm, ruby, java, boo, java-bytecode, jruby, csharp, rails, erb

-- I have 46 facts about Mirah. what would you like to know? email me and let me know how I can help.
+- Have a question about Mirah not answered here?
+Email me and let me know how I can help.

 Example code from the web: